• Post author:

 df.info()

-In this article, you have learned how to retrieve the number of columns from DataFrame using axes(), len(), shape() and info() method with examples.
+In this article, I have explained retrieve the number of columns from DataFrame using axes(), len(), shape() and info() functions with examples.
 When you use the shape, use the shape[1] to retrieve the number of columns.

 Happy Learning !!